KirkWest/BuySell-Backend/README.md

 # BuySell-Backend

 The backend to the daysale day app using the MERN stack.
-Its purpose of this is to handle the database interation, authentication, and processing of the data as well as our api end points.
+Its purpose of this is to handle the database interation, authentication, and processing of the data as well as our api end points for a buying selling days app connecting with the front end here [Front end link](https://github.com/KirkWest/day-sale)

 ## database

-The data for the the app is held in MongoDB Atlas cloud server.
+The data for the the app is held in MongoDB Atlas cloud server as per the calendarEvent model schema.

 ## list of dependencies